qhuang20/discrete-gflownet/configs/README.md

 # Use specific environment and reward
 python train_with_config.py --env gridenv2 --reward oscillator

+# Use the new sparsity-focused reward function
+python train_with_config.py --env gridenv --reward somitogenesis_sparsity

 # To change parameters like n_train_steps, device, etc., edit the environment config files directly
 # For example, edit configs/gridenv_config.py to change GridEnv parameters